How AI & Automation Can Defeat Inflation

 The global pandemic forced thousands of companies around the world to go remote with virtual offices in less than a month.
 This meant that the adoption of technology and embracing digitization led to fueling growth for SaaS solutions like Zoom at literally zero additional dollars spent on customer acquisition.
 The fast growth even led to small glitches and capacity issues, but Zoom was able to handle the increased demand for their product without needing to double or triple the price of their service.
 This is a great business model for Zoom and other teleconferencing companies, but it is also highly deflationary because the entirety of the market’s sudden demand for remote conferencing tools was met nearly overnight without the need for price increases.

-The other factor that also enabled Zoom to scale serving customers was adopting a Conversational AI solution like Aisera.
+The other factor that also enabled Zoom to scale serving customers were adopting a Conversational AI solution like Aisera.
 With over 5,000 monthly tickets and a rapidly growing customer base, Zoom sought to improve its current level of automation and self-service for employees.
 Zoom leverages Aisera’s AI Service Desk and Conversational AI virtual agent to provide its employees with unified self-service across company channels.
 By equipping employees with intelligent self-service resolutions, Zoom quickly improved its auto-resolution rate, employee satisfaction, agent productivity, and MTTR.
 Through Aisera’s 24×7 virtual agent, Zoom continues to ensure top-tier employee satisfaction and proactive support solutions.
 Zoom improved employee satisfaction by 80% and dramatically reduced support costs.

 Leverage AI and Automation Today!